naibank/GSBurden/README.md

 install_github("naibank/GSBurden")

-# Note on CNV loci test
+# Notes on CNV loci test
 The test is done in a gene-based fashion.
 However, as CNVs oftenly overlap multiple genes, the loci are merged if 75% of the overlapped CNVs are common between loci.
 See image below for an example.

 ![Loci test](https://github.com/naibank/GSBurden/blob/master/material/loci%20test.jpg)